 DO NOT STORE GOODS ATOP THE WALK-IN NOR PERMIT PEOPLE TO WALK ON THE CEILING PANELS.
+ONLY TEMPORARY PERSONAL FOR INSPECTIONS AND REPAIRS SHALL BE ALLOWED.

 Heavy light fixtures and conduit which are attached only to the interior surface skins of ceiling panels may cause separation of metal from foam.
 Heavy fixtures should be through-bolted using nylon all-thread rods to minimize thermal (cold) transfer and consequent moisture condensation.
+All through penetrations must be sealed properly.